Amanda Somerville

 Amanda Somerville (born March 7, 1979) is an American singer-songwriter and vocal coach who resides in Wolfsburg, Germany.
 She is known primarily for her work with many European symphonic metal bands.

 Biography

 Personal life

 Somerville was raised in Flushing, Michigan.
 She attended Flushing Senior High School, original graduating class of 1997, however graduating a full year early in 1996 and winning a scholarship for graduating with high honors to the University of Michigan–Flint, where she majored in psychology.
 Somerville moved to Wolfsburg, Germany in 1999, where she resided for several years, working mainly in Germany and the Netherlands.

 On August 19, 2013, she announced that she was engaged to be married to After Forever's former guitarist Sander Gommans, and the pair were married on July 26, 2014.

 On January 8, 2015, she announced that she and Gommans were expecting their first child.

 On July 17, 2015, their daughter, Lana Elise Gommans, was born.

 In 2018, their identical twin daughters Anya and Juliet were born.

+In 2026, it was announced that Somerville was diagnosed with "a malignant and aggressive brain tumor."